Anti-Bengali sentiment: Tripura

-Tripuri-Bengali strife

-According to royal census reports, in 1947, 93% of Tripura's population consisted of Kokborok-speaking Tripuri citizens After the partition of India, Bengali Hindus from neighbouring Comilla, Noakhali and Chittagong districts of then East Pakistan, as well as Brahmanberia area of Dhaka district, & Moulavibazar area of Sylhet (which was incorporated into East Bengal despite the results of the 1947 referendum) fled into the princely state.
+According to royal census reports, in 1947, 93% of Tripura's population consisted of Kokborok-speaking Tripuri citizens After the partition of India, Bengali Hindus from neighbouring Comilla, Noakhali and Chittagong districts of then East Bengal, as well as Brahmanberia area of Dhaka district, and Moulavibazar area of Sylhet (which was incorporated into East Bengal despite the results of the 1947 referendum) fled into the princely state.
 This triggered a population explosion from 646,000 in 1951 to 1.15 million in 1961 and 1.5 million in 1971.
 This resulted in the Tripuri population share shrinking to 28.5 per cent.
-Immigration of Bengali Hindus into Tripura continued following the 1950 riots, 1964 riots & the Bangladesh Liberation War.
+Immigration of East Bengali Hindus into Tripura continued following the 1950 riots, 1964 riots and the Bangladesh Liberation War.
 In 1977, a section of the Tripuris formed a political party called Tripura Upajati Juba Samiti (TUJS), which began to back extremist movements.
 Their motive was to drive out "foreigners," i.e. Bengalis, from the state.
 TUJS leaders drew up an action programme for Bengali expulsion in the 1980s.

-Massacres and attacks on Bengalis
+The Nagarik Suraksha Mancha, a jointly-formed organisation for Bengalis, has blamed the Tipra Motha Party (The Indigenous Progressive Regional Alliance) its leader Pradyot Debbarma for the plight of Bengalis in Tripura and for allegedly spreading anti-Bengali sentiment among the Tripuri people.

 Mandai massacre (1980)

-Mandai, an obscure village located about 60 km north east of Agartala, is inhabited primarily by Tripuri with a Bengali minority.
+Mandai, an obscure village located about 60 km north east of Agartala, is inhabited primarily by Tripuris with a Bengali minority.
 On the night of 6 June 1980, armed Tripuri tribal insurgent groups began to block the nontribal localities and to commit arson, violence and murder.
 Thousands of Bengalis took shelter near the National Highway 44, and a relief camp was established at Khayerpur School where initial relief was administered to the Bengali refugees.

 From the afternoon of 7 June, the situation worsened, with reports of large-scale arson and looting in Jirania block, as well as arson on Bengali villages in Champaknagar and the foothills of Baramura.
 Many Bengalis had taken shelter at the police outpost in Mandwi, which remained unmanned.
 An entire village was fired in Purba Noabadi.
 In Mandwi almost all houses and huts were destroyed, and 350-400 Bengalis were killed.
 Those who survived were given shelter across different schools of Agartala.

 Bagber massacre (2000)

 Bagber is a village under the Kalyanpur police station in the West Tripura district of Tripura.
 In May 2000, during the ongoing ethnic riots, scores of Bengali Hindus had taken shelter at a refugee camp in Bagber.
-On 20 May, a heavily armed group of around 60 NLFT militants raided the Bagber village.
+On 20 May, a heavily armed group of around 60 National Liberation Front of Tripura militants raided the Bagber village.
 The militants then targeted the inmates at the refugee camp, where they killed around 20 and injured several others.
-The CRPF personnel deployed at Bagber didn't protest when the massacre took place.